First aerial circumnavigation: Team circumnavigation

 The three remaining aircraft continued, with Chicago, flown by Smith and Arnold, assuming the lead.
 Tracing the Aleutian Islands, the flight traveled across the North Pacific, landing in the Soviet Union notwithstanding the lack of entry permission.
-The Aleuts of Atka applied the term "thunder-bird" from their mythology to the Cruisers.
+The Aleuts of Atka applied the term "thunder-bird" from their mythology to the aircraft.

 On 25 May, whilst in Tokyo, the team received a cable reporting "MacLaren crashed at Akyab [Burma].
 Plane completely wrecked.
 Continuance of flight doubtful."
-They responded by arranging delivery of a spare plane from Tokyo to Akyab (Sittwe) on the USS John Paul Jones, transshipped in Hong Kong onto the USS William B Preston, enabling the British to continue in their attempt to be first, as the Portuguese and Argentinians also pressed on.
+They responded by arranging delivery of a spare plane from Tokyo to Akyab (Sittwe) on the USS Paul Jones (DD-230), transshipped in Hong Kong onto the USS William B. Preston, enabling the British to continue in their attempt to be first, as the Portuguese and Argentinians also pressed on.

-The aircraft continued relatively uneventfully via Korea and down the coast of China to French Indochina (now Vietnam).
+The aircraft continued via Korea and down the coast of China to French Indochina (now Vietnam).
 After leaving Haiphong in the Gulf of Tonkin, the Chicago's engine broke a connecting rod and it was forced to land in a lagoon near Huế.
-The aircraft was considered a novelty in this region of the world and missionary priests supplied the pilots with food and wine while locals climbed aboard its pontoons.
-The other flyers, who had continued on to Tourane (Da Nang), searched for the Chicago by boat and found the crew sitting on the wing in the early morning hours.
-Three paddle-powered sampans with local crews towed the aircraft for 10 hours, and 25 mi, to Huế, where the engine was replaced with a spare urgently shipped up from Saigon (Ho Chi Minh City): "[T]he fastest – and undoubtedly the first – engine change that had ever been made in Indochina."
+The aircraft was considered a novelty in this region and missionary priests supplied the pilots with food and wine while locals climbed aboard its pontoons.
+The other flyers, who had continued on to Tourane (Da Nang), searched for Chicago by boat and found the crew sitting on the wing in the early morning hours.
+Three paddle-powered sampans with local crews towed the aircraft for 10 hours, and 25 mi, to Huế, where the engine was replaced with a spare shipped from Saigon (Ho Chi Minh City): "[T]he fastest – and undoubtedly the first – engine change that had ever been made in Indochina."

 The flight continued through Thailand and on to Burma where they came within earshot of MacLaren during a torrential downpour east of Akyab, MacLaren having just resumed his attempt in the aircraft delivered by the Americans and sheltering on the surface at the time.
 Visual contact was not made and the Americans were unaware of their proximity to MacLaren.

-After carrying out the major operation of exchanging the Cruisers' floats for wheeled undercarriage at Calcutta, misfortune struck the Chicago crew on the evening of 29 June when Smith, in the dark after dinner, slipped and broke a rib.
+After carrying out the major operation of exchanging the Cruisers' floats for wheeled undercarriage at Calcutta, on the evening of 29 June Smith, in the dark after dinner, slipped and broke a rib.
 He nevertheless insisted on continuing without delaying the mission.
-All three aircraft were fitted with new engines in Karachi, the New Orleans having suffered a catastrophic engine failure just short of that city and limped in on intermittent power.
+All three aircraft were fitted with new engines in Karachi, New Orleans having suffered a catastrophic engine failure just short of the city and limped in on intermittent power.